 - Each course runs for the duration of the WSUTC semester (15 weeks).

-- Instructors meet once a week, for three hours.
+- Class meets once a week, for three hours.

-- Courses can be taken either for graduate credit (3 credits/each course) or as a non-credit course ($500/each course).
+- Courses can be taken either for graduate credit (3 credits/each course) or as a non-credit course ($500 fee/each course).

 - The curriculum is the same regardless of which option you choose.
 You will indicate your preference on a Program Application Form.